 - Giving the mediator powers

-If both parties agree, you can give the mediator the power to either make a written recommendation (or a mediator from the Employment Mediation Services can make binding decisions).
+If both parties agree, you can give the mediator the power to either make a written recommendation or binding decision.

 You may choose to have representation throughout the mediation process.